 When I work with triathletes, I will look at the strict press and push press as an overall lift that will work the upper body for a triathlete.

 A strict press or military press is being used for the upper body only, with no leg movement.
 The muscles being used for the strict press are the deltoid, triceps, pectorals, and serratus anterior.
 Look familiar to the swim stroke muscles?
-Strict Press is great for improving your long-term shoulder health, as it is also for the lower back and core muscles, which are needed for cycling correct!
-(Poliquin, T-Nation).
+Strict Press is excellent for improving your long-term shoulder health, as it is also for the lower back and core muscles, which are needed for cycling correctly!

 Check out the Strict Press of me at The Tribe Strength and Conditioning Gym:

-A push press uses the shoulders and deltoids just like the strict press, but since you are using your legs for the push press, the hamstrings, quadriceps, and gluteus are being used as well.
+A push press uses the shoulders and deltoids just like the strict press, but since you are using your legs for the push press, the hamstrings, quadriceps, and gluteus are also used.
 A triathlete will use all of these muscles during the swim, bike, and run.

 Check out Nick from The Tribe Strength and Conditioning Gym:

-Push Ups can be tough for a lot of athletes and people in general.
-Push ups are a GREAT exercise for overall upper body and core work, as it can help you in the pool with your swim and having strong core with adding some “planks” to it.
+Push-Ups can be challenging for a lot of athletes and people in general.
+However, push-ups are a GREAT exercise for overall upper body and core work, as they can help you in the pool with your swim and having a solid core with adding some “planks” to it.

-Push ups will strengthen will utilize muscles of the chest (pectoralis major and minor), shoulder/elbow joint (serratus anterior, anterior deltoid, bicep, and triceps) and many muscles in the wrist and hand joint.
+Push-ups will utilize the chest muscles (pectoralis major and minor), shoulder/elbow joint (serratus anterior, anterior deltoid, bicep, and triceps), and many muscles in the wrist and hand joints.

-The great bonus for push ups is that it will also engage the cervical and lumbar spine, hips, knees, ankles and feet to stabilize the primary muscles mention above.
+The excellent bonus for push-ups is that they will also engage the cervical and lumbar spine, hips, knees, ankles, and feet to stabilize the primary muscles mention above.

 I have not written a specific blog about core work but look for it in March!

-Core work is a tricky subject because sit ups are not the end all be all for every athlete.
-I have an athlete that can not do sit ups due to her back, so I have to come up with new workouts and such to help her with her core.
+Core work is a tricky subject because sit-ups are not the end all be all for every athlete.
+For example, I have an athlete who can not do sit-ups due to her back, so I have to develop new workouts and help her with her core.
 The same may apply to you.

-So, I have to be very mindful for all athletes on which ab work that I like.
-You may or may not be able to do these movements BUT I would like to see you work your way up to these.
+So, I have to be very mindful of all athletes on which ab work that I like.
+You may or may not be able to do these movements, BUT I would like to see you work your way up to these.

-First of all, I should say about ab and core work, abs begin in the kitchen.
-For you to get that 6 pack stomach, eating crap won’t help.
-Second of all, if you are highly stress, cortisol will likely be a cause of gaining weight in the abdomen region as well.
-Maybe “Abs are not made in the kitchen” maybe it is “Abs are made on vacation.”
+First of all, I should say about ab and core work; abs begin in the kitchen.
+For you to get that six-pack stomach, eating crap won’t help.
+Second of all, if you are high stress, cortisol will likely be a cause of gaining weight in the abdomen region as well.
+Maybe “Abs are not made in the kitchen”; perhaps “Abs are made on vacation.”